Mouadzz/cursor-checkout-form-generator/README.md

 **1. Create Account**
 - Go to https://cursor.com/
 - Click "Sign up"
-- Complete authentication
+- You can use [temp-mail.org](https://temp-mail.org/en/view/68cc31b0174a7400b80b23c2) for infinite disposable email addresses

 **2. Activate Pro Trial**
 - Click "Claim your Pro Trial"
 - You'll be redirected to Stripe payment page

-**3. Payment Setup (This is where this extension helps!)**
+**3. Payment Setup**
 - Select "Credit Card" as payment method
-- **Install this extension first** - see Quick Setup section below
+- Install this extension:
+  1. Clone this repository: `git clone https://github.com/Mouadzz/cursor-checkout-form-generator.git`
+  2. Open Chrome or Brave and go to `chrome://extensions/` (or `brave://extensions/`)
+  3. Enable **"Developer mode"** (toggle in top-right or top-left corner)
+  4. Click **"Load unpacked"** (usually in top-left corner)
+  5. Select the cloned folder
+  6. If you go to the checkout and refresh, you'll see a popup on the right to generate addresses and cards
-- **Instead of manually getting addresses and cards, this extension does it automatically:**
+- **The extension automatically:**
-  - Generates realistic US addresses
+  - Generates realistic addresses
   - Creates valid credit cards with Luhn algorithm
   - Fills all form fields with one click